rateldajer/markcrowley/_topics/mean-field-theory.md

 showtitle: true
 publish: true
 showbib: true
-importance: 2
+importance: 8
 ---
-Mean field theory is decision making under uncertainty approach which responds to the agregate actions of many agents rather than agents individually.
+Mean field theory is decision making under uncertainty approach which responds to the aggregate actions of many agents rather than agents individually.